Health checks for women over 60

-The age of 60 may be the new 40, but it still comes with a few more recommended regular health checks.
-Here are six checks to put in your diary.
+The age of 60 may be the new 50, but it still comes with a few more recommended regular health checks for women.
+Here are some routine tests to book in.

 Heart health check

-A heart health check will measure your blood pressure and cholesterol and help your GP determine your likelihood of having a stroke or a heart attack, so you can start changing your lifestyle and reducing your risks.
+A heart health check will measure your blood pressure and cholesterol, and can help your GP determine your likelihood of having a stroke or a heart attack, so you can start changing your lifestyle and reducing your risks.

 Osteoporosis risk assessment

 While anyone can develop osteoporosis, it’s more likely to be a problem for older women.
-That’s because changing hormone levels cause bones to lose calcium quickly during menopause and women have smaller, lighter bones than men.
+In self-reported data compiled by the Australian Bureau of Statistics, 29% of women aged 75 and over had osteoporosis compared with 10% of men.
+That’s because changing hormone levels can cause bones to lose calcium quickly during menopause and women generally have smaller, lighter bones than men.

 "If you have osteoporosis and you have a fall, you increase your risk of breaking something, and that can lead to a loss of independence," says Dr Stoupas.
 "So, we [GPs] check every year to assess that risk."

-You can always make lifestyle changes to reduce your risk of osteoporosis, Dr Stoupas says.
-This includes doing more weight-bearing exercise and adding more calcium and vitamin D into your diet to increase your bone strength.
+You can make lifestyle changes to reduce your risk of osteoporosis, says Dr Stoupas.
+This includes doing more weight-bearing exercise, adding more calcium into your diet, and ensuring you get enough vitamin D to help improve your bone strength.

 Bowel cancer screening

-Like other Australians aged 50–74, Sydneysider Alan Kiely gets a free kit for bowel screening in the mail every few years.
+Australians aged 50 to 74 get a free bowel screening kit in the mail every two years.

-If found early, nine out of 10 cases of bowel cancer can be treated successfully, says Cancer Institute NSW.
+If found early, almost 99% of bowel cancer cases can be treated successfully.
 Even though Australia has one of the highest rates of bowel cancer in the world, just 40% of people take part in the National Bowel Cancer Screening Program.

-Call 1800 118 868 to order a bowel cancer testing kit if you haven’t received one or if your test has passed its use-by date.
+Call 1800 627 701 to order a bowel cancer testing kit if you haven’t received one or if your test has passed its use-by date.
 If your age falls outside the range of the national program, you may be able to make an HCF claim for a test.
+A two-month waiting period applies before you can claim.

 Stay up to date with your vaccinations